Family Traditions: Holiday Traditions, Importance, And Respect

 Find a compromise

-Instead of trying to talk them into participating or forcing them to do so, try to come up with a compromise that integrates parts of the old traditions with a new one.
+Instead of trying to talk them into participating in the family traditions or forcing them to do so, try to come up with a compromise that integrates parts of the old traditions with a new one.
 For example, if your child doesn’t want to wear matching pajamas anymore, ask them if they would still be willing to watch the traditional Christmas movie.
 Or, if they don’t want to go to the farm to pick out pumpkins, ask if they would still be willing to help you carve them.
-By offering a compromise, you may not only be respecting their wishes, but you may also be coming up with your own traditions that you can return to as you look forward to future generations.
+By offering a compromise, you may not only be respecting their wishes, but you may also be coming up with your own family traditions that you can return to as you look forward to future generations.

 Make new family traditions